mhmirza/RAnalytics/README.md

 The main question of interest was answered in the project through the following steps:

-1) <u>Data processing and summarization<u>: Insightful graphical and tabular summaries of the data
+1) **Data processing and summarization:** Insightful graphical and tabular summaries of the data

-2) Methodology: Dealing with missing values and topcoded variables; exploring trends and correlations; variable selection
+2) **Methodology:** Dealing with missing values and topcoded variables; exploring trends and correlations; variable selection

-3) Findings: Tabular summaries; graphical Summaries; regression and interpretation of coefficients; assessment of statistical significance
+3) **Findings:** Tabular summaries; graphical Summaries; regression and interpretation of coefficients; assessment of statistical significance

-4) Discussion: Potential confounders; model fit limitations; confidence in results for policy makers
+4) **Discussion:** Potential confounders; model fit limitations; confidence in results for policy makers

 To view the different components of the project, please click on the hyperlinks for each part below.